ErwanH29/erwanh29.github.io/generic.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>The Hypothetical Population of Intermediate Mass Black Holes In the Galactic Nucleus</h3>
+					<h3>The Hypothetical Population of Intermediate-Mass Black Holes In the Galactic Nucleus</h3>
 				</header>
                 <b>Field</b>: Computational Astrophysics <br>
                 <b>Research</b>: Investigating the dynamics of a hypothetical intermediate mass black hole cluster. <br>
-                <b>Purpose</b>: We have yet to understand the formation history of supermassive black holes.
-Though not yet observed, the hypothetical intermediate mass black holes may form the building blocks for supermassive black holes and it is a worthy avenue of investigating their properties and their influence on clusters. <br>
+                <b>Purpose</b>: We have yet to understand how supermassive black holes form.
+Though not yet observed, the hypothetical intermediate-mass black holes may be the key and numerous papers have been published on them, from their proposed observation in clusters to their dynamical effects on environments. <br>
 				<ul class="actions">
 					<li><a href=''><i>Link to come</i></a></li>
 				</ul>
 			</div>
 		</div>
 		<a class="image">
-		<br><br><br>
             <img src="{% link assets/images/imbh.png %}" alt="" data-position="bottom" />
 		</a>
 	</section>